Start a wandb run with `sync_tensorboard=True`

 is a local directory containing the tfevents

 and the end of your training.
-This will finish the wandb run and upload the tensorboard logs to W&B so they can be visualised.
+This will finish the wandb run and upload the tensorboard logs to W&B so they can be visualized.
 This is not necessary when running a .py

 , as in !wandb sync directoryname